Linda Tuhiwai Smith: Career

 Smith is the pro-vice-chancellor Māori, dean of the School of Māori and Pacific Development, and director of Te Kotahi Research Institute at the University of Waikato.

 Smith's book Decolonizing Methodologies: Research and Indigenous Peoples was first published in 1999.

 In the 2013 New Year Honours, Smith was appointed a Companion of the New Zealand Order of Merit for services to Māori and education.
 In 2017, Smith was selected as one of the Royal Society Te Apārangi's "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.

 In November 2016 she was appointed a member of the Waitangi Tribunal.
 In the same year she retired, she was named pro-vice-chancellor Māori and took a short-term contract as Professor of Māori and Indigenous Studies in the newly formed Faculty of Māori and Indigenous Studies.

 In September 2020 the hashtag #BecauseOfLindaTuhiwaiSmith went viral when Smith was one of a group of academics who wrote an open letter to the Ministry of Education on racism in education and news came out that her contract would not be renewed.
 A report commissioned by the University of Waikato into claims in the letter found that the institution is structurally discriminatory against Māori but did not support other claims in the letter.

 In 2021, Smith joined Te Whare Wānanga o Awanuiārangi as a distinguished professor.
 She became the first Māori scholar to be elected into the American Academy of Arts and Sciences in 2021.

 The Rutherford Medal, the top honour from the Royal Society Te Apārangi, was awarded to Smith in 2023 "for her preeminent role in advancing education and research for Te Ao Māori, her groundbreaking scholarship in decolonisation of research methodologies, and her pioneering contribution to transforming research for Indigenous Peoples globally."
 She said of this award: "I think it’s important for us for Māori, for indigenous peoples, to have our knowledge recognised, and to occupy and create spaces inside the big institutions of knowledge."

+In 2023 she was also awarded the Prime Minister's award for non-fiction, in which she was cited as "the first wahine Māori to receive the Non-fiction award".

 Decolonizing Methodologies

 Smith is the author of Decolonizing Methodologies: Research and Indigenous Peoples (Zed Books, 1999, 2012, and 2021), a critical analysis of the role of Western scholarly research in the process of colonization of indigenous peoples.
 This work is considered a major contribution to research methods in social justice research.
 In a 2023 news item, the Royal Society Te Apārangi noted it has been translated into five languages and has 283,000 citations to date.
+In 2025 it was selected as one of the 180 most significant works of Māori-authored non-fiction through inclusion in Books of Mana.